SingleStepTests/ProcessorTests/65816/README.md

 # 65816

 20,000 tests are provided per opcode; 10,000 in native mode and 10,000 in emulated mode.
-All tests assume a full 16mb of RAM is available to the processor and that the machine is using a single unified address space, ignoring M, X and E lines when addressing.
+All tests assume a full 16mb of RAM is available to the processor and that the machine is using a single address space.

 Sample test: